tomate44/CurvesWB/README.md

 I am a very bad programer, and this workbench is full of dirty, crappy code ;-) Please don't use these tools for any serious work.

+This workbench is developped with FreeCAD Master ( currently 0.17 ) and OCC 7.1.
+Some tools may not work with earlier versions.

 How to install :

-For FreeCAD version 0.17 or higher:
-This workbench can be installed with FreeCAD's addon manager (name : "Curves")
+For FreeCAD version 0.17 or higher, this workbench can be installed with FreeCAD's addon manager (name : "Curves")

   OR